JakeSchroeder/compact-disc.run/README.md

 Aside:

 I am labeling this game and codebase as very much alpha.
 The game loop is working but theres still 20% of refinement that could be added.
+And some cross browser issues worth fixing (cough cough safari.)
 I welcome anyone to submit PR's to potentially make perf improvements.
-Or even take code/assets for their own game.
-I think there is def some re-rendering going on but havent spent the time to track down.
+Or even take code/assets for your own game.
+I think there is def some perf pitfalls regarding re-rendering but I dont feel the need to optimize further... yet.

 Thanks for reading :)